 Unlock the potential of GDB commands for execution control to achieve precise control over your program’s flow during debugging.
 These powerful commands empower developers to start the program, resume execution, step through code, and skip sections, providing the flexibility and control needed to effectively navigate and analyze program execution.
 By incorporating these essential GDB commands into your debugging workflow, you can efficiently identify and resolve software issues with confidence and efficiency.
 Take command of your debugging process and unleash the full potential of GDB.

-1. run – The run command starts the execution of the program from the beginning.
+command starts the execution of the program from the beginning.
 It initializes the program’s environment and executes until a breakpoint or termination is encountered.
-This command is used to launch the program and begin debugging.
+This command is used to launch the program and begin debugging. - continue – The

-2. continue – The continue command resumes the execution of a program that has been stopped, either at a breakpoint or due to a signal.
+command resumes the execution of a program that has been stopped, either at a breakpoint or due to a signal.
 It allows the program to run until the next breakpoint or until it completes execution.
-This command is particularly useful for stepping over irrelevant code sections during debugging.
+This command is particularly useful for stepping over irrelevant code sections during debugging. - next – The

-3. next – The next command executes the next line of the program, stepping over function calls.
-If the next line contains a function call, the execution will not enter the function but will proceed to the next line in the current context.
+command executes the next line of the program, stepping over function calls.
+If the next line contains a function call, the execution will not enter the function but will proceed to the next line in the current context. - step – The

-4. step – The step command executes the next line of the program, stepping into function calls.
-If the next line contains a function call, the execution will enter the called function and stop at the first line inside that function.
+command executes the next line of the program, stepping into function calls.
+If the next line contains a function call, the execution will enter the called function and stop at the first line inside that function. - finish – The

-5. finish – The finish command executes the program until the current function completes and returns.
-It is particularly useful when you want to skip the remaining part of the current function and return to the calling context.
+command executes the program until the current function completes and returns.
+It is particularly useful when you want to skip the remaining part of the current function and return to the calling context. - until – The

-6. until – The until command continues the execution of the program until it reaches a line greater than the current line.
-It is often used to bypass a loop or repetitive code block without having to step through each iteration.
+command continues the execution of the program until it reaches a line greater than the current line.
+It is often used to bypass a loop or repetitive code block without having to step through each iteration. - jump – The

 Breakpoints and Watchpoints